-Rom is co-editor of two books, Communication and Development: The Freirean Connection (Hampton: 2001) and Who Owns The Media: Global Trends and Local Resistances (Zed/Southbound: 2004) and has authored more than 80 book chapters, journal articles and conference papers.
+Rom's most recent publication is the 2013 book, Rhetoric and Realities: Critical Reflections on Malaysian Politics, Culture and Education (SIRD).
+He is co-editor of two other books, Communication and Development: The Freirean Connection (Hampton: 2001) and Who Owns The Media: Global Trends and Local Resistances (Zed/Southbound: 2004), and has authored more than 100 book chapters, journal articles and conference papers.

-He has been a consultant to the Geneva-based United Nations Research Institute for Social Development (UNRISD), the United Nations Development Programme (UNDP), and Malaysian agencies such as the national petroleum company, PETRONAS, and the Malaysian Institute for Economic Research (MIER).
+He is on the advisory board of the Centre for Independent Journalism (CIJ) Malaysia, and has been a consultant to the Geneva-based United Nations Research Institute for Social Development (UNRISD), the United Nations Development Programme (UNDP), and Malaysian agencies such as Galeri PETRONAS and the Malaysian Institute for Economic Research (MIER).

-He was awarded a Fulbright Professorship to lecture in the University of California, San Diego (1998-1999), a Japan Society for the Promotion of Science Fellowship to conduct research at Sophia University, Tokyo (1995) and was a Visiting Fellow in 2004 at Simon Fraser University (Canada), the University of Illinois at Urbana-Champagne (USA) and the University of Utah (USA).
-More recently (2009), he was awarded a Senior Fulbright to conduct lectures in Johnson, Vermont.
+Rom was awarded a Fulbright Professorship to lecture in the University of California, San Diego (1998-1999), a Japan Society for the Promotion of Science Fellowship to conduct research at Sophia University, Tokyo (1995), and was a Visiting Scholar in 2004 at Simon Fraser University (Canada), the University of Illinois at Urbana-Champagne (USA) and the University of Utah (USA).
+More recently (2009), he was a Senior Fulbright Scholar-in-Residence in Johnson, Vermont.
 His background and research interests are in the sociology of communications and the political economy of the media.
-He is presently putting together a volume on media, education and politics in Malaysia and is co-editing a volume of critical studies on the political economy of the media.
-Apart from heading a six-nation study on the relationship between civil society, the new media and the state in Southeast Asia (2009-2011), he also wrote a weekly column for the Borneo Post (2010-2012).
-He currently writes a weekly column on current affairs for the independent web-based news portal Malaysiakini

 Rom teaches in both the BA in International Communications Studies programme and the MA in Cultural Studies.
-With a background in both Political Economy and Cultural Studies, he currently teaches… read more
+With a background primarily in Political Economy and Media Sociology, he currently teaches… read more

 ZAHAROM NAIN, 2012.
 National cinema, Malaysian cinema and Yasmin Ahmad: some thoughts..
 In: ZAWAWI IBRAHIM, ed., Social Science and Knowledge in a Globalising World.
 PSSM/SIRD: Petaling Jaya.
 449-452